bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

   ```
 ---

+This post is about some reasonably advanced type-level features of [The Glasgow Haskell Compiler](https://www.haskell.org/ghc/) and as such I assume _some_ knowledge of Haskell.
+Despite this I've made an attempt to link to further resources on Haskell features as I introduce them.
+My hope is that even if this post as a whole doesn't make sense then at least some part of it might still be helpful.

+***

-I was shown [Servant](https://hackage.haskell.org/package/servant) by a friend of mine a few years ago.
+Not long after I'd started to learn Haskell I was shown [Servant](https://hackage.haskell.org/package/servant) by a friend of mine.
 It's fair to say that, initially, I was overwhelmed.
-Haskell was a new language to me and one of the things that had really grabbed me about it was its transparency.
+Even though Haskell was a new language to me one of the things that had really grabbed me about it was its transparency.
 Without being very familiar with the language I found that I could tease out how some function or data structure worked just by poking around.
-My initial look at the Servant [introductory tutorial](https://docs.servant.dev/en/stable/tutorial/index.html) was not so straight forward.
+This inital look at the Servant [introductory tutorial](https://docs.servant.dev/en/stable/tutorial/index.html) was not so straight forward.

 It should be said that I was able to build a biggish [real world project](https://github.com/bradparker/servant-beam-realworld-example-app/) before doing any of this investigation.
 For me, one of the greatest strengths of Servant is how intuitive it is to use.